-- The engine coolant temperature gauge will move to the red (hot) area. - The symbol will illuminate.
+• The engine coolant temperature gauge will move to the red (hot) area.

+• The service engine soon 💭 symbol will illuminate.

 If the engine reaches a preset over-temperature condition, the engine will automatically switch to alternating cylinder operation.
 Each disabled cylinder acts as an air pump and cools the engine.